diffix/reference/docs/led-issues.md

 * DXn: Dynamic noise layer for condition Xn
 * LC: LE noise layer for condition C

-Dynamic noise layers depend on the AID Value Set (AIDVS) for seeding material.
+Dynamic noise layers depend on the AID Value Sets (AIDVSs) for seeding material.
 As a result, different dynamic noise layers for the same condition but in different buckets will have different noise values.
 This is denoted with a digit after the D:

 * D1B and D2B: Two dynamic noise layers associated with condition B, but with different AIDVS in the seed (AIDVS1 and AIDVS2, effectively)